Yannick Toure

-Fodé Yannick Toure (born 29 September 2000) is a footballer who plays as a striker for NK Osijek.
+Fodé Yannick Toure (born 29 September 2000) is a footballer who plays as a striker for Slovenian PrvaLiga club Nafta 1903 on loan from Croatian side Osijek.
 Born in Senegal, he is a Switzerland youth international.

 Career

 Toure started his career at SC Burgdorf, before moving to the Young Boys academy in 2011.
 In 2018, he signed for the reserves of English Premier League side Newcastle United.
 In 2021, Toure signed for Young Boys in Switzerland.
 On 19 December 2021, he debuted for Young Boys during a 5–0 win over Lugano.

 On 12 January 2022, Toure joined Wil on loan until the end of the season.

 On 12 July 2022, Toure moved on a season-long loan to Thun.
-At the end of June 2023, Toure then moved to FC Aarau, signing a deal until June 2025.
+At the end of June 2023, Toure moved to FC Aarau and signed a deal that lasted until June 2025.